Australian pavilion: Background

+Buildings

+Original pavilion (1987)

 The Australian pavilion was designed in 1987 by the Australia Council's Design Arts Board and constructed by 1988.
 The two-level single exhibition space includes a veranda-style entrance with a courtyard constructed around a pre-existing tree.
 This connection between internal space and landscape was designed to relate to architectural themes in Australia.
 The curvature of the pavilion's sheet metal roof is meant to invoke a wave.

 The original Australian Pavilion, designed by Philip Cox to be a temporary structure of fiber cement and steel, was opened in 1988 at the western edge of the Giardini.
 Italian-born Australian industrialist Franco Belgiorno-Nettis had previously lobbied so successfully that in 1988 Australia beat 16 other countries to the last site on which to build a permanent pavilion in the Giardini.
 Cox and other generous donors gifted the pavilion to the Commonwealth Government.
-The pavilion was not heritage protected because of its temporary status.
+The pavilion was not heritage-protected because of its temporary status.

+New pavilion (2015)

 A new, permanent pavilion was designed by architectural practice Denton Corker Marshall and completed in 2015.
-Built from concrete and steel, the two-story structure contains 240 square meters of exhibition space and the exterior is covered in black granite from Zimbabwe.
+Built from concrete and steel, the two-storey structure contains 240 m2 of exhibition space, and the exterior is covered in black granite from Zimbabwe.